clicknium/clicknium-samples/SupplyChainManagement/readme.md

 count = len(po_elements)
 ```

-Here we leverage clicknium `find_elements` api, it can find all similar elements.
-For example, for PO number element's locator:
+Here we leverage Clicknium `find_elements` api to find all similar elements.
+For example, for element's locator of the PO number:

 ![locator1](img/locator1.png)

-we set the value of id to `PONumber*`, it will match all elements with id start with `PONumber`.
+When the value of ID is set to `PONumber*`, it will match all elements with ID starting with `PONumber`.

-- iterate each PO number elements: capture PO number, query data from `Purchas Order Tracking` web app, fill the data in web portal and submit finally
+- iterate each PO number element: capture the PO number and query the data from `Purchase Order Tracking` web app to fill the data in web portal by submitting finally

 ```python
 for i in range(count):